-Il fait beau expresses that the weather looks nice (blue sky, sunny...)
+Il fait beau expresses that the feeling that the weather looks (or seems) nice (blue sky, sunny...)

 whereas Il fait bon is more about how the weather is / feels (the temperature), meaning not too hot nor too cold: "It is warm".

-Case of il fait du soleil or il fait soleil:
+Case of il fait du soleil / il fait du vent or il fait soleil:

 This seems to be presented as idiomatic in a lot of French courses, and to be perfectly honest, some French people use it.
 However, it is not good French and still sounds clunky and child-like to many French ears (including mine).